schhatbar/EstimationGenerator/GITHUB_PAGES_DEPLOYMENT.md

 2. Verify your repository name was correctly detected in the deploy.sh output
 3. Try clearing your browser cache

+### Repository Name Handling

+For repositories with spaces or special characters in their names:

+1. The deployment script automatically converts spaces to hyphens and removes special characters
+2. Example: A repository named "Project Estimation/Tool" will be deployed to "/Project-EstimationTool/"
+3. This ensures URLs are properly formatted and reduces 404 errors on GitHub Pages

+You can see the clean repository name that was used in the deploy script output:

 ### Unable to deploy

 1. Check your GitHub access permissions